OctopusDeploy/api-client.ts/README.md

   </a>
 </div>

-<p>This repository contains the source code for the TypeScript API Client for Octopus Deploy.</p>

 ## 🚀 Getting Started

 The TypeScript API Client for Octopus Deploy is easy to use after it's been initialized.
 Refer to [Getting Started](getting-started.md) for step-by-step set of instructions on setup, initialization, and usage of its functionality.